|

 provisions of the ACT have been entrenched

-by requiring a referendum or 2/3 majority in
+by requiring a referendum or a 2/3 majority vote

-parliament.
-A government can no longer tinker with
+in the Legislative Assembly.
+A government can no

-the electoral system to further its own dubious
+system to further its own dubious motives.
+Advantages of

 proportional representation